 - Dr. Clawbonnie used a lens made of ice to start a fire in Captain Hatteras.

-- Cyrus Smith McGuyvered a water-filled lens from two watch glasses in The Mysterious Island, as the castaways initially had no other means of starting the fire.
+- Cyrus Smith McGyvered a water-filled lens from two watch glasses in The Mysterious Island, as the castaways initially had no other means of starting the fire.

-- In Small Gods, the Omnian fleet that attacks Ephebe is set ablaze by the rays from a massive mirror in a tower in the harbor.
-This is a direct reference to the ancient legend of Archimedes's "heat ray" in the siege of Syracuse.
+- Discworld: In Small Gods, the Omnian fleet that attacks Ephebe is set ablaze by the rays from a massive mirror in a tower in the harbor.
+This is a direct reference to the ancient legend of Archimedes' "heat ray" in the siege of Syracuse.

 - Alice, being a specialist in light magic, uses a spell to this effect in The Magicians.
 It's not very practical however—she was using it not long before sunset, and, after nothing the "lens" was a mile long, it still took her quite a long time just to burn through a door.

-- Jenna from Septimus Heap used a magnifying glass she had stolen earlier to reflect the light onto and burn Simon's face.
+- Septimus Heap: Jenna used a magnifying glass she had stolen earlier to reflect the light onto and burn Simon's face.
 While being on a flying dragon.

-- Occurs in the Star Wars novel Wedge's Gamble.
+- Star Wars Legends: Occurs in Wedge's Gamble.
 As part of a lunatic plan to take down the city-planet Coruscant's orbital shields, thus rendering it vulnerable to invasion, the Rogues require a massive thunderstorm (to take out the power grid).
 To get one, they settle on vaporizing all the water in a reservoir by redirecting and refocusing an orbital satellite.
 Used as intended, the satellite focuses sunlight on portions of Imperial City to make the temperature more livable.
-Used as unintended, it vaporizes the target — reservoir and all — in a matter of seconds.
+Used as unintended, it vaporizes the target reservoir and all in a matter of seconds.

 - Most wilderness-survival shows, like Dual Survival or Survivorman, will demonstrate this method of fire-starting at least once.